 Also, for people who want structured treatments but do not want to stay in residential centers, they can consider intensive outpatient programs.
 These are people who wish to combine intensive treatments with their daily routines - it’s only advisable if you can manage the intense day-to-day schedules.

-Before returning to your home after inpatient or residential treatment, residing in sober living homes (halfway houses) can help you in developing resilience towards temptations to resume drugs or alcohol use.
+Before returning to your home after inpatient or residential treatment, residing in sober living homes (halfway houses) can help you develop resilience towards temptations to resume drugs or alcohol use.
+In these programs, people will often become involved in peer support groups like alcoholics anonymous and SMART recovery.

 Some rehab centers are designed to provide support to a particular group of people.
-Such centers recognize that women and men, as well as teens and adults, need specialized support services.
+Such centers recognize that women and men and teens and adults need specialized support services.
 While some rehabilitation programs are designed specifically for a particular group, some are holistic, providing help to both men and women and people of all ages.

-The next phase in treating addiction is behavioral therapy and counseling.
+The next phase in treating addiction includes behavioral therapies and counseling.
 Therapy modes differ depending on the needs of the patient.
 Individuals, groups, or families can undertake therapy sessions.

 Initially, behavioral therapy tends to be intensive but gradually paces down as symptoms improve.
 This kind of treatment takes various forms.